Is MoviePass a good deal?

 Let's do the math

 Yeah, it's a deal.
 A ridiculously good deal.
-So good, in fact, that AMC Theaters is already pushing back -- though I'm not entirely sure why.
+So good, in fact, that AMC Theaters has already filed a lawsuit against MoviePass -- though I'm not entirely sure why.
 Everyone knows theaters make the most money from concessions, and if MoviePass brings a lot more people through the door, they'll buy a lot more popcorn and soda.
 In fact, maybe they won't balk so much at the ridiculous prices, seeing as their tickets were so cheap.

 For the customer, the math is gorgeous: If you see just two movies per month, it's like getting tickets for $5 each.
 See four movies, $2.50 each.
 You get the idea.